arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 Hopefully your [binder instance](#lesson-preparation) is done loading now!
 If not, be patient --- it can take as long as 20 or 30 minutes sometimes if the files haven't been used recently.

-When it is ready, you should see a jupyter notebook in your browser with the code for this module.
-While you read through this module, we recommend you keep returning back to the binder instance to try running the code for yourself.
+When it is ready, you should see a Jupyter notebook in your browser with the code for this module.
+While you read through this module, **we recommend you keep the binder instance open alongside this module**, so you can go back and forth to try running the code for yourself.
 Even better, try changing the code and see what happens.

 <div class = "important">
 Note that binder instances aren't stable.
 When you close the window or if it idles too long, it may erase all of your work.
 If you want to save any code or output you come up with while working in binder, you need to copy-paste the code to a new file to save it on your computer.